bcornec/wod-set/profile/ADMIN-GUIDE.md

 Also note that if you use a different branch than the standard one (main usually), you can use additional variables in the `install.priv` file to overwrite the branch with the name you use instead.
 After the clone you'll then point to the right branch.

-You now have a working Workshops-on-Demand backend server in place.
+You now have a working wod-backend server in place.
 Congratulations!
-Now we have to look at the lifecycle of the backend server.
-How does a workshop registration work from the backend server side?
+Now we have to look at the lifecycle of the wod-backend server.
+How does a workshop registration work from the wod-backend server side?
 How do you manage this server on a daily basis?
 How and when do you need to update it ?
 This is explained in the next paragraphs.

 # Workshops deployment lifecycle

-The following picture depicts what happens on the backend server when a participant registers for a workshop.
-If you remember from the first article, upon registration the frontend sends instructions to the backend server through a procmail API call so the latter can proceed with the workshop preparation and deployment.
-Once these tasks are completed, it provides the API-DB server with the relevant information
+The following picture depicts what happens on the wod-backend server when a participant registers for a workshop.
+Upon registration the wod-api-db sends instructions to the wod-backend server through a procmail API call so the latter can proceed with the workshop preparation and deployment.
+Once these tasks are completed, it provides the wod-api-db server with the relevant information

-Let's now look in details what is really happening on the backend server's side:
+Let's now look in details what is really happening on the wod-backend server's side:
 ![WoD backend deployment lifecycle](img/wod-backend-lifecycle.png "WoD backend deployment lifecycle")

-## procmail API
+## The procmail API

-The procmail API: This is a mail parsing process allowing the backend server to retrieve the relevant information in order to perform appropriate actions.
+This is a mail parsing process allowing the wod-backend server to retrieve the relevant information in order to perform appropriate actions.
 As with any API, it uses verbs to perform actions.
 In our case, we leverage CREATE, CLEANUP, RESET and PURGE.

 You can get more info on [procmail](https://fr.wikipedia.org/wiki/Procmail) usage, on [this page](https://wiki.archlinux.org/title/Procmail).